zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_15_en-US_FERMI_PARADOX.md

     ──────────────────────

     Because seeing requires shared medium.
-    We don't share their medium—yet.
+    We don't share their medium, yet.

     When we cross the threshold, we will.